SLASCONE/SLASCONE-demo-java/README.md

 ### Temporary Offline Scenarios

 The SLASCONE licensing system provides robust support for temporary offline scenarios, which is especially important for desktop applications and intermittently connected systems.
+For more background on temporary and permanent offline scenarios, see the [Offline & Connectivity](https://support.slascone.com/hc/en-us/sections/10214124833693) section in the SLASCONE Help Center.

 This sample demonstrates how to implement this behavior.